 And neither are you.

 A career as an author isn't like professional sports, modeling, or becoming a pop star.
 You're chances of hitting it big don't decline with age.
-Rather, they improve because long-form fiction writing is a skill-set that takes many years to develop and perfect.
-Much the wisdom that informs great writing is gained through life experience.
+Rather, they improve, because long-form fiction writing is a skill-set that takes many years to develop and perfect.
+Much like the wisdom that informs great writing is gained through life experience.
 The more triumphs you experience and tragedies you endure, the better perspective you'll have as an author.

 Hemingway's time spent as an expatriate, WWI ambulance driver, and Spanish Civil War combatant undoubtedly led to him writing masterpieces like The Sun Also Rises, A Farewell to Arms, and For Whom the Bell Tolls respectively.